sktime/sktime/README.rst

 The package is under active development.
 Development takes place in the `sktime <https://github.com/alan-turing-institute/sktime>`__ repository on Github.

 Currently, modular modelling workflows for forecasting and supervised learning with time series have been implemented.
-As next steps, we will move to supervised forecasting and integration of a modified ` <https://github.com/alan-turing-institute//>`__ interface and extensions to the existing frameworks.
+As next steps, we will move to supervised forecasting and integration of a modified `pysf <https://github.com/alan-turing-institute/pysf>`__ interface and extensions to the existing frameworks.

 Installation